aliclark/the_wooden_sword/Nothing is a Contradiction.md

 - Bertrand Russell - it is an error to treat "nothing" as a subject that exists
 - Jean-Paul Satre - explained the logical contradiction of Nothing.
 A lot of his surrounding thought has existentialism and human psychology as its reference point rather than ontology, but nonetheless this argument carries to ontological nothing.
 - Thank you to Robert Lawrence Kuhn for the TV Series *Closer to Truth*, which gave a very good overview and introduction to the topic.
 - Some philosphy has argued that asking of Nothing is meaningless, but more from the angle that a "Nothing" would require a Truth to assert it, and that presence of Truth would contradict there being Nothing, hence there is not Nothing.
 I don't believe this is quite the same as arguing that Nothing by its own definition is impossible to exist, and I don't think the other formulation is as helpful a foundation.
 For one thing, it sort of replaces Actuality as the primary axiom with some concept "Truth", which is not in the least bit helpful.
 But saying there is no Non-Actuality is post hoc explanatory and not relying on any concept of Truth, it merely relays the definition and leaves Actuality as the only viability, hence the question is answered: it could not have been otherwise, or better, "(this) is".
+Nor do I believe saying Nothing is meaningless is he best way to say that ultimate reality is beyond all conceptialisation.
 - Please contact me by Discussions (link above), Issues or Pull Request